 - Ziti: 14-15 minutes

 Leftover pasta is great for another easy lunch or dinner.
 We especially love to make leftover spaghetti boats.
-For storage and reheating instructions, simply follow these simple steps:
+For storage instructions, simply follow these simple steps:

 - Drain the noodles in a colander.

 - Let cool, then add to a zip top bag or container with lid.